Contributed By Maisto e Associati

 Registration Tax, Mortgage and Cadastral Taxes

 Registration tax is generally due on deeds (including contracts) executed in Italy.
 In certain cases (such as transfers of real estate or of a business located in Italy), registration tax is due even if the deed of transfer is executed abroad.

 The deed of transfer may be subject to registration tax either at the fixed amount (EUR200) or at a proportional rate, depending on the nature of the deed.
 If the deed of transfer is within the scope of VAT (even if exempt or zero rated), registration tax applies at the fixed amount (EUR200).

 Mortgage and cadastral taxes generally apply to deeds of transfer or mortgages on Italian real estate.
-These taxes can also apply to the sale of a business if real estate is included.
-In case of transfers of real estate assets subject to VAT, a EUR200 mortgage tax and EUR200 cadastral tax are also levied, with certain exceptions (for instance, in case of sale of business real estate, a 3% mortgage tax and 1% cadastral tax apply).
+These taxes may also apply to the sale of a business if real estate is included.
+In transfers of real estate assets subject to VAT, a EUR200 mortgage tax and EUR200 cadastral tax are also levied, with certain exceptions (for instance, in the sale of business real estate, a 3% mortgage tax and 1% cadastral tax apply).

 Loans guaranteed by a mortgage on real estate are subject to mortgage tax at the rate of 2% of the guaranteed amount (a 0.5% charge may apply on the cancellation of the mortgage), on top of registration tax, which applies at the rate of 0.5% of the guaranteed amount (guarantees granted by the same debtor are subject to registration tax at the fixed amount of EUR200).

-However, financing transactions executed in Italy with a medium-long term maturity and granted by qualifying lenders (including resident banks), are not subject to the above-mentioned registration, cadastral and mortgage (as well as other duties) but to an overall 0.25% substitute tax.
+However, certain financing transactions and bonds executed in Italy with a medium-long term maturity and granted by qualifying lenders (including resident banks) are not subject to the above-mentioned registration, cadastral and mortgage taxes (as well as other duties) but to an overall 0.25% substitute tax.